-This Extra Care project in Malmesbury predates the Neighbourhood Plan but the key issues were consulted on at MNSG's Community

-Engagement and elicited strong support (Reference 3).

-Evidence from the MNSG Housing Needs Survey (Reference 4) supports this development.
-It identified a major increase in the population over 65, and in particular over 85, as the most significant factor affecting housing need in the next 15 years.
-In detail, 105 current pensioner households anticipated a move in the next 5 years.
+This Extra Care project in Malmesbury predates the Neighbourhood Plan but the key issues were consulted on at MNSG's Community Engagement and elicited strong support (Reference 3).
+Evidence from the MNSG Housing Needs Survey (Reference 4) supports supported this development.
+It identified a major increase in the population over 65, and in particular over 85, as the most significant factor affecting housing need inthe next 15 years.
+In detail, 105 current pensioner households anticipated a move in thenext5years after the survey.
 Reasons for moving included 'home too big', 'access problems', and 'unable to manage in current home'.
-Of relevance, the Wiltshire Strategic Housing Market Assessment 2011 identified 'underoccupation' as the most significant housing issue in the Malmesbury Community Area.
+Of relevance, the Wiltshire Strategic Housing Market Assessment 2011 identified 'under- occupation' as the most significant housing issue in the Malmesbury Community Area.
 If elderly people are able to move into the more suitable accommodation this will release houses for family occupation (Reference 5).

-The existing BURNHAM House site
+The existing Burnham House site